 Have people working on improvement projects not just their day job

 Only 35% of employees are highly engaged in their jobs.
 Boredom and meaningless work cause anxiety and depression as much as highly stressed work.
 Active engagement in improvement projects can make a huge difference to mental health.
-This excellent blog from the Post-Lean Institute shows the correlation between involvement and improvement, employee engagement and lean.

 Allow creativity in the organisation